Master of Theology

 A candidate may seek credit up to a maximum of 54 credit points in the Master of Theology.

 The Master of Theology is offered through the individual colleges and an application for enrolment must be made to the Registrar of the teaching institution.
-The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery, and timetable.
+The registrar will be able to help you with all information regarding your study, including fees, units, mode of delivery, and timetable.

 In 2024 PlanetShakers College is not currently accepting students into this award at the Melbourne campus located at 129 Whiteman St, Southbank VIC, 3006.
 Please contact the SCD Academic Registrar for other location options ([email protected]).